How to Really Prevent Catalytic Converter Theft

 If a thief is determined to steal your converter, it does not matter where you park your car and what you etch on your converter.
-We receive countless testimonies of people parking their cars in garages, using alarms, or other security devices only to have their catalytic converters stolen.
+We receive countless testimonies of people parking their cars in gated garages, using alarms, or implementing other security devices only to have their catalytic converters stolen.
 Converters are extremely enticing for criminals to steal because they are worth so much, can be stolen in minutes, and extremely hard to trace.
 With a struggling economy and rising commodity prices, it is difficult to see this trend of theft waning in the future.

 Stop Catalytic Converter Theft from Happening to You

-These days there are a growing number of products you can buy to help prevent your catalytic converter from being stolen.
+These days, there are a growing number of products you can buy to help prevent your catalytic converter from being stolen.
 They come in various shapes, sizes, material, and fastening methods.
 However, each product can be graded by these three factors: material, shape, and fastening methods.

 Materials Used in Catalytic Converter Shields

-Steel (carbon/mild steel): Not to be confused with stainless steel, is a common material for skidplates.
+Steel (carbon/mild steel): Not to be confused with stainless steel, is a common material for skid plates.
 It is a cheap, heavy material, but is more prone to rust and easier to cut through than stainless steel.
 The main drawback is its limited anti-rust properties compared to other metals.

 Additionally, while vents and logos are great to add to a product, they are also a vulnerability.
-Shields that have simple cut outs or large logos give thieves a headstart in cutting a shield and may actually encourage such behavior.
+Shields that have simple cut-outs or large logos give thieves a head start in cutting a shield and may actually encourage such behavior.
 There are better ways to increase airflow and show off your logo, such as using louver vents and stamping your logo.

 Catalytic Converter Theft Prevention

 Our designs are more advanced and address the weaknesses found in other designs.
-Finally, Miller CAT is committed to using the least common fastening hardware out there to make sure customers will have the ability to maintain their vehicles while also protecting them from catalytic converter theft.
+Finally, we are committed to using the least common fastening hardware out there to make sure customers will have the ability to maintain their vehicles while also protecting them from catalytic converter theft.

 Don't wait, get protected today.
 Shop our collection.